tarcisio-marinho/GonnaCry/README.md

 # GonnaCry Rasomware
 Original Repository of the GonnaCry Ransomware.

-This repository is OpenSource, feel free to use, study and/or send pull request.
+This project is OpenSource, feel free to use, study and/or send pull request.

 GonnaCry is a linux Ransomware that encrypt all user files.